rackerlabs/technical-blog/content/blog/2020/2020-12-11-implement-azure-bastion-with-vnet-peering/index.md

 25. Now, connect to LinuxVM01, which resides in a spoke VNET in a different region (East US) to the Hub VNET.
 I navigate to the VM and select **Bastion** as the connection method, just like I did for WindowsVM01.
-26. I enter my admin login credentials and click **Connect **.
-I used a username/password combination for this demo, but for a production setup, it's wise to SSH keys.
+26. I enter my admin login credentials and click **Connect**.
+I used a username/password combination for this demo, but for a production setup, it's wise to use SSH keys.

 {{<img src="Picture14.png" title="" alt="">}}